|

 Ms. Vanderslice has also been active in the area of

 affordable housing.
-During her tenure at David R. Giulietti, Architect, she was project designer
+During her tenure at David R. Giulietti, Architect

-her music, along with three digital EPs.
+discs featuring her music, along with three digital EPs.

 Pedestrian Advocacy